 To Be a Master: Milo is something of a deconstruction, showing the ultimately empty life devoting oneself to mastery alone leads to.
 Much of his Character Development is aimed towards giving him something, anything else, to desire out of life besides being a great Wizard.

-Trapped in Another World: Milo (and the as yet unnamed witch probably Bellatrix who took his place).
+Trapped in Another World: Milo (and Bellatrix, who took his place).
 Although Milo’s changing attitude and our glimpse into the witch’s glee may suggest neither really feel all that trapped.

 Supremely Evil Fell Lord Thamior the Thaumaturge (try putting that on a business card).

 Twin Switch: Fred and George try the varient of having one twin pretend to be the other to provide an alibi.
 Milo either doesn't care that the name he uses is being corrected, or isn't fooled for an instant and dismisses the correction out of hand.
 It isn't clear which.